MON-FRI: (09.00 to 17.00)

 dentistry

-Essential Tips for Retainer Care
+Top Tips for Proper Retainer Care

 Having a retainer fitted can bring a wealth of benefits to your dental and oral health, not to mention your self-esteem.
 A retainer is a custom -made dental appliance such as a brace that is fixed to teeth to move or fix them into a new position.
 Retainers can be fitted on a temporary or permanent basis and can also be used to fix minor orthodontic problems, such as a misaligned bite.